Teaching and Mentoring

 As a graduate mentor, I conduct weekly meetings to assist students on science communications in forms of chalk talks (SROP talks), formal presentations, and written deliverables.
 Additionally, I met with my students with weekly check-ins that included verbal feedback, wellness, and graduate school preparations.
 Students I have mentored have been admitted into graduate schools such as Northwestern in Chicago and Michigan State University and gained employment at government agencies, universities, and other institutions.

 In Fall 2019, I had the opportunity to teach through a Teaching Assistantship (TA) for the Biological Sciences Program at MSU Cells and Molecules course (BS161).
 I taught weekly review sessions and hosted office hours to help students practice core biological concepts.
+Shortly after my TA-ship, I was awarded the 2020 Michigan State University Biochemistry and Molecular Biology Outstanding Graduate Student Teaching Award.

 Check out the students' reviews for BS161: